hieuvoquang87/vnstock/memory-bank/documentation-progress.md

   - Enhanced both files with comprehensive TypeScript implementation details
   - All utility files now have comprehensive documentation
 - 🆕 Added new implementation plan with requirement to include links to original Python files
+- 🔧 Fixed critical implementation issues in the codebase:
+  - Implemented missing methods in `TcbsExplorer` and `SsiExplorer` classes
+  - Fixed `Quote` class usage in the `VciExplorer` class
+  - Corrected URL construction in the `TcbsExplorer` class
+  - Added proper type handling for data returned from various methods
+  - Created a comprehensive summary of implementation changes in `vnstock-ts-implementation-summary.md`

 ## Documentation Structure